Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/templates.md

 Array<'T>               // Array of 'T (only if 'T is in scope)
 ```

-Of course, we can define a class with an arbitrary amount of type parameters, but Nessa does not include any with more than one by default.
+Of course, we can define a class with an arbitrary amount of type parameters, but Ryna does not include any with more than one by default.
 If we had an
 hypotetical class called `HashMap` that had two parameters (the type of the key and the type of the value), we could refer to it like this:

 ```